Top Things to See in D.C. for First-Time Visitors

 As a Canadian, visiting Washington, D.C. for the first time was an experience I’ll never forget.
 I had always heard about the city’s importance in American history, but seeing it in person felt like diving headfirst into the stories that shaped the nation.
-D.C. is, after all, the capital of the United States—a place where monumental decisions were made, history was written, and iconic landmarks were built to preserve its legacy.
+It can be a lot to take in at first, so I put together this guide to the top things to see in D.C. for first-time visitors—to help you plan your trip and soak up the highlights without feeling overwhelmed.

 For someone who’s never been, the layout of D.C. might feel overwhelming at first—especially when you hear names like the National Mall or the Tidal Basin being tossed around.
 I had no clue what to expect, so let me break it down for you below.